 Deep Tissue Massage

-Provides knowledge and hands-on instruction in the theory of deep tissue massage, anatomy of muscles and relevant structures, and treatment plans for pain symptoms throughout the body.
-Deep tissue massage can provide instant results for patients suffering with pain due to musculoskeletal dysfunction.
+Provides knowledge and hands-on instruction in the theory of deep-tissue massage, anatomy of muscles and relevant structures, and treatment for pain symptoms throughout the body.
+Shows how deep tissue massage can provide instant results for patients suffering with pain due to musculoskeletal dysfunctions.

 Prerequisites: BI121 or BI231, MT108.